jesskelsall/astarus/places/buildings/shops/rhotrukk-wepons.md

 On the outside, the sign is a large and long plank of wood that has been crudely painted with red paint and is misspelled.
 Nobody comments on it.
 There are small windows with iron bars on them.

 Inside there is a blacksmith's forge where Rhotrukk can be found working.
 The rest of the shop is metal racks against the walls and in the middle, filled with weapons haphazardly and with no logical order.

+## Description

 | Sensation | Description |
 | ---- | --- |